How Is Alcohol Removed From Beer? The Brewer's Toolkit

 Key Takeaways

-Vacuum distillation removes alcohol at ~37-40°C under reduced pressure, preserving hop aromatics
+Vacuum distillation removes alcohol at roughly 30-40°C under reduced pressure, preserving hop aromatics

 Hops are a secret weapon: their punchy aromatics mask processing artefacts, so hoppy AF beers often taste more convincing